-In Episode 32 on powering Edenicity in the section on cutting energy consumption.
-I mentioned the Passive House technology as an area of research, and this is exactly the sort of experiment that Edenicity needs to build for several percent of its dwellings until the technology can be perfected.
-It's an area of unknown risk, but very high reward, as it could shrink a home's energy consumption for heating and cooling down to zero and remain standing with minimal maintenance for centuries.
+In Episode 32, on powering Edenicity, in the section on cutting energy consumption, I mentioned the Passive House technology as an area of research.
+This is exactly the sort of experiment that Edenicity needs to build for several percent of its dwellings until the technology can be perfected.
+It's an area of unknown risk, but very high reward, as it could shrink a home's energy consumption for heating and cooling down to zero, and remain standing with minimal maintenance for centuries.

 ▲ 33 Opening Borders and Minds